skip to Main Content

 Contact: Leah Pappas (lpappas [at] hawaii [dot] edu)

-5. Ultrasound research – We are preparing to launch new research projects that focus on articulation and acoustics in Micronesian languages using ultrasound technology.
+5. Ultrasound research – We have launched new research projects that focus on articulation and acoustics in Micronesian languages using ultrasound technology.
+Past presentations of this work have occurred at conferences such as ASA and future presentations will occur at LabPhon.

 6. Other targeted research – Other research projects involving Micronesian languages include investigations of phonological typology, spatial grammar and cognition, and morphosyntax.
 Stay tuned for more!